 Simulated lynx progress on a gridded study area of 1 km² resolution encompassing the four populations of interest: Vosges-Palatinian, Black Forest, Jura and Alpine, over Germany, France and Switzerland (main text, Fig. 1).
 The gridded study area resolution corresponds to the lynx perceptual range (Haller & Breitenmoser, 1986) and original resolution for the lynx individual-based models (Kramer-Schadt et al., 2004, 2011; Kramer-Schadt, Revilla, & Wiegand, 2005).
 The gridded study area holds four different variables:

-- collision probability (from the collision layer): cells crossed by roads have an estimated probability of fatal collision with lynx, a value between zero and one.
+- collision probability (from the “collision layer”): cells crossed by roads have an estimated probability of fatal collision with lynx, a value between zero and one.
 The collision probability is equal to 0 for cells with no road in it;

-- habitat type (from the habitat layer): each cell is of one of the following habitat types: “breeding”, “dispersal”, “matrix” or “barrier”;
+- habitat type (from the habitat “layer”): each cell is of one of the following habitat types: “breeding”, “dispersal”, “matrix” or “barrier”;

 - individual territory: this variable holds the id of the female residents for the cells included in their territories.